 Deadline: January 15th

-With support from the John Templeton Foundation, the Positive Psychology Network has created the Young Scholars Grants to gift $10,000 to PhD students and early-career psychologists from all disciplines who are engaging in research that transforms psychology in a positive direction.
-Topics of interest include optimism, noble purpose, self-control, spirituality, health and wellness, character-building, etc. Successful U.S. applicants must display talent and future promise as positive psychology researchers.
+The John Templeton Foundation and the Positive Psychology Network administer Young Scholars Grants.
+The award gifts $10,000 to PhD students and early-career psychologists from all disciplines.
+They must be engaged in research that transforms psychology in a positive direction.
+Topics of interest include:

 Contact